ayoubkandah/reading-notes/java07.md

 4. react events

 The ABC of programing :
-A :- What is a script and how do i creat one?
+A :- What is a script and how do i create one?
 B :- How do computers fit in with the world around them?
 C :- How do I write a script for a web page?